NFL playoffs bracket 2022: TV schedule, start times, teams in playoff picture, seeds, dates for every AFC & NFC game - NBC Sports

 RELATED: NFL playoff schedule 2022: Dates, times, how to watch every postseason game

 Check out the NFL playoffs bracket for 2022 below as well as the full schedule, teams, TV channels, live streams, playoffs seeding, start times for postseason games and more.
-Plus, check back often to see who advances and who goes home.
+Plus, check back often to see which teams advance and who goes home.

 RELATED: When is the 2022 Super Bowl?
 Date, time, TV channel, halftime show, live stream